-The Current Effective Tax Rate (C_ETR) is calculated by dividing current tax expenses after excluding deferred taxes by pre-tax accounting income.
+The measure of tax avoidance is generally based on the data contained in the financial statements.
+Many studies (e.g., Cook et al., 2008; Chen et al., 2010; Hanlon and Heitzman, 2010; Kim et al., 2011; Armstrong et al., 2012) have indicated that ETR can be relied upon when measuring the level of tax avoidance.
+The Current Effective Tax Rate (C_ETR) is calculated by dividing current tax by pre-tax accounting income.
 Thus, this measure reflects the company's tax deferral strategies because it uses income tax expenses for the current year and not total income tax expenses (current and deferred) and is therefore distinct from GAAP ETR, which uses total income tax expenses.
 A lower current ETR suggests a lower tax burden relative to pre-tax accounting income, indicating potential tax avoidance activities.
 (Salihu et al., 2013).